Meteora: History and construction of the monasteries

+Under the Convention of Constantinople (1881), Thessaly was taken-over by the Kingdom of Greece.
 In 1921, Queen Marie of Romania visited Meteora, becoming the first woman ever allowed to enter the Great Meteoron monastery.

-In the 1920s there was an improvement in the arrangements.
-Steps were cut into the rock, making the complex accessible via a bridge from the nearby plateau.
-During World War II the site was bombed.
+In the 1920s, there was an improvement in the arrangements: Steps were cut into the rock, making the complex accessible via a bridge from the nearby plateau.
+During World War II, the site was bombed.

 List of rocks

 There are various rocks of Meteora that surround the village of Kastraki and border the north side of the main town of Kalabaka.
 The height in metres is also given for various rocks.